masadcv/FastGeodis/README.md

 In addition, implementation of generalised version of Geodesic distance transforms along with Geodesic Symmetric Filtering (GSF) is provided for use in interactive segmentation methods, that were originally proposed in [1, 2, 5].

+> The raster scan based implementation provides a balance towards speed rather than accuracy of Geodesic distance transform and hence results in efficient hardware utilisation.
+On the other hand, in case of Euclidean distance transform, exact results can be achieved with other packages (albeit not on necessarilly on GPU) [6, 7, 8]

 ## Installation instructions
 The provided package can be installed using: